Urbine/PostWizardX3/docs/source/home.rst

       downloaded and the former could then be closed either automatically or explicitly.
       For this reason, refrain from using ``--headless`` mode with ``workflows.gallery_select``.

+      For more information about the ``--headless`` mode and its performance considerations, jump to `Should you go headless? <troubleshooting.html#should-you-go-headless>`_

+      If you are experiencing issues with either mode, check out `Webdriver Issues <troubleshooting.html#webdriver-issues>`_

 3. ``embed_assist`` interacts with other content APIs that rely on embed codes to display content on WordPress.
 It reads, processes, and uploads the information from the AdultNext and TubeCorporate feeds to your site.
 Just like ``content_select``, ``embed_assist`` is the perfect assistant for curating content and